dev4958/rss-reader/README.md

 `npm stop`

-but be careful, this will stop **all** the Node and Webpack processes on your machine.
+but be careful, this will stop **ALL** the Node and Webpack processes on your machine.

 ### Development Electron Version Setup